2025 TRADE ARCHIVE

-Rashid Shaheed traded from Saints to Seahawks - Nov 5, 2025
+Rashid Shaheed was traded from Saints to Seahawks at the 2025 deadline

 Rashid Shaheed to Seahawks